dandgerson/resume/README.md

 [![small portrait](./img/small_portrait.jpg)](./img/portrait.jpg)

 Hello I'm Dmitry G. Anderson Software Developer and JavaScript Enthusiast.
-If you want you can read [my story](./story.md)
+If you prefer you can get to know me more closely by reading [my story](./my_story.md)

 ## Skills